spdx/spdx-adoption/README.md

-# spdx-adoption
+# SPDX Adoption

-Keeping list of projects that are using SPDX headers, and those that are able to generate SPDX documents.
+Projects known to use SPDX headers: HEADERS.md

+Projects known to generate SPDX documents with releases:  DOCUMENTS.md